How to Hide and Unhide Status Bar in Excel (2 Easy Methods)

 What does ‘Ready’ on the status bar mean in Excel?

 ‘Ready’ is the cell mode status displayed in the status bar.
 It indicates the general mode of a cell.
-When you press Enter, the status goes to “Edit” indicating the cell is in edit mode now.
+When you press Enter, the status changes to “Edit” indicating the cell is now in edit mode.

 Can I customize the status bar to show specific information for my workbook?

-Yes, you can customize the status bar in Excel.
-To access the default option, right-click on the status bar and select the option you want to display.
-For more detailed customization, you need VBA.
+Yes.
+To access the default options, right-click on the status bar and select the options you want to display/hide.
+For more detailed customization, VBA is required.

 How do I switch between Page Layout view and Normal view using the status bar?

-There are buttons available for Normal view, Page Layout view, and Page Break view in the status bar beside the zooming options.
-You can click on them to switch between these views.
+There are buttons available for Normal view, Page Layout view, and Page Break view in the status bar next to the zooming options.
+Click on them to switch between these views.

 Related Articles